k1selman/CP/README.md

 **Goal:** Practice problem solving.

-In order to run any of the code from this repository you will have to:
+**In order to run any of the code from this repository one will have to:**

 **1.** Compile the source code